shakeel-faiz/FF/04Apr-15/jpeg.md

 6. **Low Bandwidth Requirements for Sharing**

--   **Faster upload/download**: JPEG’s small file size reduces the amount of bandwidth needed to send or download images, making it an excellent choice for email attachments, social media uploads, or cloud sharing.
+-   **Faster upload/download**: JPEG's small file size reduces the amount of bandwidth needed to send or download images, making it an excellent choice for email attachments, social media uploads, or cloud sharing.
 -   **Optimized for web use**: JPEG images are optimized for web applications where large images need to load quickly, making websites more responsive and user-friendly.

 7. **Widely Used for Everyday Applications**